East Kilbride Enhancements

 This then allowed our engineers to complete a major milestone over the last weekend in September 2024 - demolishing the old bridge.

-Over the coming months, the focus is on constructing the new bridge and then safely re-housing the diverted utilities back on to this.
+Following this, the focus was on constructing the new bridge and then safely re-housing a number of utilities back on to this.

-Thornliebank Road will re-open to traffic in June 2025.
+Thornliebank Road re-opened to traffic on 22 April 2025.

 As well as constructing an accessible new building at East Kilbride station, Network Rail and AmcoGiffen are delivering the new Hairmyres station, a critical element of the East Kilbride Enhancement project.